bitbus/discovery-nacos/README.md

 # discovery-nacos
-discovery for kitex use nacos.
+Discovery for kitex use nacos.